seejwy/skapi-doc/user-account/README.md

     // address_public, // The user's address is public if this is set to true.
     // gender_public, // The user's gender is public if this is set to true.
     // birthdate_public, // The user's birthdate is public if this is set to true.
-    // email_subscription // Subscribes user to the service's email if this is set to true.
-The email should be verified.
 };

 skapi.updateProfile(updates).then(account => {